scrapfly/scrapfly-scrapers/README.md

 </details>

-How to Scrape Goat.com for Fashion Apparel Data in Python [How to Scrape Glassdoor (2023 update)](https://scrapfly.io/blog/how-to-scrape-goat-com-fashion-apparel/)
+For the full guide, refer to our blog article [How to Scrape Goat.com for Fashion Apparel Data in Python](https://scrapfly.io/blog/how-to-scrape-goat-com-fashion-apparel/)

 ### Homegate
 <p align="left">